 A unique tartan designed for Travellers of all kinds.

 Did you know that Tartan is one of the oldest known fabrics ever found?
 People have been wearing clothing made of tartan for thousands of years.
-The oldest piece of Tartan found on Scottish soil is over 1,700 years old, according to this Scotman news report.
+The oldest piece of Tartan found on Scottish soil is over 1,700 years old.

 Traditionally tartans have been used to represent various clans; tribes and groups, so I thought it was about time that I went ahead and designed a tartan around the theme of travelling.